This page contains tapir facts, pictures and information. It is part of our rainforest animals series.

 Like most of the larger rainforest animals, tapirs live on the forest floor, the lowest of the rainforest layers.

-Tapirs eat leaves, fruit and berries that they find here, and deposit seeds in their waste.
+Tapirs play their part in maintaining the rainforest.
+Tapirs eat leaves, fruit and berries, and deposit the seeds of these plants in their droppings.

 This helps the plants to grow in new places.
-The waste also helps fertilise the plants, so tapirs help new rainforests to grow in more ways than one!
+The waste also helps fertilize the plants, so tapirs help new rainforests to grow in more ways than one!

 Adult female tapirs will only have one baby every 2 to 3 years.
 Pregnancies last just over a year and when the baby tapir (called a calf) is born it can stand and walk almost immediately.
 This enables the calf to evade predators.

-Mother tapirs are fiercely protective of their calves and will run at and bite animals they see as a potential threat.
+Mother tapirs are fiercely protective of their calves and will charge and bite animals they see as a potential threat.